 In Georgia, the amount of support is determined by using a formula set by Georgia’s state statutes and is called the Georgia Child Support Guidelines.
 The Guidelines take into consideration each parent’s income and allow for various adjustments based on the agreement by the parents or by order of the court.

 For an uncontested divorce to be completed in Georgia the support guidelines will need to be considered if you have minor children.
-A child support worksheet will need to be presented to the Court at the time the Divorce is adjudicated as well as a child support addendum.
+A child support worksheet will need to be presented to the Court at the time the Divorce is adjudicated.
 The information that needs to be decided and filed with the court in an uncontested divorce is:

 - the amount of the support (taking the guidelines into consideration)